uc-cdis/manifestservice/docs/credentials_breaking_change.md

 ## New Method

-With the latest update, ManifestService will no longer look for AWS credentials in the configuration file.
-Instead, the service will rely on credentials mounted to the pod.
+Starting in version 1.0.0/2023.07, ManifestService longer looks for AWS credentials in the configuration file.
+Instead, the service relies on credentials mounted to the pod.
 This change is implemented to ensure an improved security environment for the service.

 ### AWS EKS IRSA